 The Scheduler contains the following views:

-- Planning – the Gantt view of Production Orders in planned status.
+- Planning – the Gantt view of Production Orders in planned status and released status.

-- Production Orders – the Gantt view of Production Orders in released status.
+- Production – the Gantt view of Production Orders in released status.

-- Sales Orders – the Gantt view of Sales Orders which finished goods are in production now.
+- Sales – the Gantt view of Sales with finished goods currently in production.

-- Resources Gantt – the Gantt view of allocated resources by their Production Orders.
+- Resources – the Gantt view of allocated resources by their Production Orders.

 Only users with the full access permission to the Scheduler will be able to edit the Scheduler to reschedule Production Orders, Production Runs and operations.
 All settings and views are available to any user with at least read-only access.
 See Managing Users & Roles and User Permissions Explained for more information.